-What causes abnormal vaginal discharge varies, and could be either due to fungal infections, bacterial infections, sexually transmitted infections, poor hygiene habits, etc. These will be considered better soon.
+What causes abnormal vaginal discharge varies.
+It could be either due to hormone imbalances, fungal infections, bacterial infections, sexually transmitted infections or simply poor hygiene habits.

-- Bacterial Vaginosis: It is characterized by a thin, white/gray, homogeneous coating of the vaginal walls.
-This is accompanied by a fishy odour.
+- Bacterial Vaginosis: It is characterized by a thin, white/grey, homogeneous coating of the vaginal walls.
+This is accompanied by a fishy smell.
 It doesn’t however involve soreness.